The Highwayman (TV series)

-The Highwayman is an American action-adventure themed television series starring Sam J. Jones, set in "The Near Future."
+The Highwayman is an American action-adventure-themed television series starring Sam J. Jones, set in "the near future."
 It was created by Glen A. Larson and Douglas Heyes.
-The pilot aired on September 1987 and was followed by a short-lived series of nine episodes, with significant changes to the cast and format, that ran from March until May 1988.
-It was summed up by many reviewers as a cross between Mad Max and Knight Rider.
+The pilot aired in September 1987 and was followed by a short-lived series of nine episodes, with significant changes to the cast and format, that ran from March until May 1988.

 Opening narration by William Conrad (all episodes after the pilot):

 There is a world, just beyond now, where reality runs a razor-thin seam between fact and possibility; where the laws of the present collide with the crimes of tomorrow.
 Patrolling these vast outlands is a new breed of lawman, guarding the fringes of society’s frontiers, they are known simply as ‘Highwaymen’... and this is their story...

 Synopsis

 The movie and subsequent series follow the adventures of "The Highwayman", one of a mysterious group conducting crime-fighting missions and solving bizarre mysteries.
 Each Highwayman in this group is equipped with a high-tech, multi-function truck.

-The pilot movie used a different opening narration, also voiced by William Conrad:
+The pilot movie used a different opening narration voiced by William Conrad:

 They say he came into this world from someplace off the clock.

-And his mother was an ice-cold wind; his pa a fiery rock.
+And his mother was an ice-cold wind, and his father was a fiery rock.